thangckt/thangckt.github.io/docs/cluster/compiling/Plumed.md

 - clang 3.3
 - intel 15        (need to install Intel)

-NOTE: Intel alone does not fully support C++11 if the environment is without gcc 4.8 or newer.
+Intel alone does not fully support C++11 if the environment is without gcc 4.8 or newer.
 Installing an external GCC is a solution for this, but this may cause some errors when running Plumed due to cross-compiling.

+!!! note
+    - Making lepton library faster `--enable-asmjit`

 ## Dowload
 - [github](https://github.com/plumed/plumed2)